| ! Hunting & Fishing Licenses | Boat Registration Renewal|

 Northern Rough-winged Swallow Stelgidopteryx serripennis.
 Breeder.
 Fairly common in spring, summer, and fall, and rare in early winter in Gulf Coast region.
 In other regions, common in spring, summer, and fall.
 Found in open areas, fields, swamps, and on ponds and lakes; nests in burrows in road cuts and steep banks.
 Lowest Conservation Concern.

 Bank Swallow Riparia riparia.
 Historical breeder.
-Common in spring and fall, rare in late summer in
+Fairly common to uncommon in spring and common to fairly common late summer to early fall in

 Cliff Swallow Petrochelidon pyrrhonota.
 Breeder.
 Common in spring, summer, and early fall in